 Because each country and city has its own unique cultural and physical landscape, the emphasis of each component varies.
-Below you’ll find a sample itinerary for our Leon, Nicaragua program.
+Below you’ll find a sample itinerary for our Constanza, Dominican Republic program.

 But first, check out this video of the Global Glimpse experience…

-Students have a chance to fully relax and walk around the city.
+Students have a chance to fully relax and walk around the city accompanied by our Local Youth Ambassadors.
 They can call their families and spend time uploading pictures at the internet cafe.
-Students usually do their laundry and hang out at the hostel getting to know each other and resting.
+Students usually do their laundry and hang out at their group accommodation getting to know each other and resting.

 Living Like a Local

-On this day students experience and share a full day in the life of a family in the El Tololar community.
-They experience what is it like to survive with $1 a day.
-There is no running water or electricity and students eat rice and beans for breakfast, lunch and dinner.
-Student spend the day building powerful relationships with local families who open their homes.
-Students then reflect as a group on the question of inequality and the larger concept of global poverty.
+On this day students experience and share a full day in the life of a family in the Cañada de las Palmas community.
+They experience what it is like to live as the majority of the world does; no running water or electricity.
+Their food portions and menu throughout the day reflect that of the families with whom they share the day.
+Through partaking in daily household chores, they build powerful relationships with local families who open their homes to small groups of students, each with a student interpreter to guide the conversation.
+In the evening students reflect as a group on the question of inequality and the larger concept of global poverty.
 This experience helps students clarify their thoughts on service and prepares them for their community action project.